ashokkumarjuly/ashkya_faq_ci/README.md

 2) Post an answer to question others posted.<br/>
 3) View the list of question and answers posted by him

+General
+1)login user can post a question or answer.
+2) pagination included.

-This is not yet a completed version, have to implement more features in future.
+This is a minimal version not yet a completed version, have to implement more features in future.